Indranil-Evenflow/Scheduling_Lag-CalculationWidget/README.md

 IGNORE_WHEN_COPYING_END
 streamlit run app.py

-Your web browser will automatically open with the dashboard, ready for you to upload a file.
+The application will open in your default web browser.

 Project Structure

-The project is organized into two main files for clarity and maintainability:
+The project is organized to separate the user interface from the core data processing logic, promoting maintainability.

 code
 Code